Roshannama/Zine_project/README.md

 # Zine_project
-Zine project : robotic hand using fusion360 software for zine club recruitment MNIT In this project I made a robotic hand with specific command that given in project template
+Zine project : robotic hand using Fusion360 software for zine club recruitment MNIT.
+In this project I made a robotic hand with specific command that given in project template.